Neutrogena Men Age Fighter Face Moisturizer with Sunscreen Broad Spectrum SPF 15 Review

 Review

-Results you may expect from using Neutrogena Men Age Fighter Face Moisturizer with Sunscreen Broad Spectrum SPF 15:
+Does Neutrogena Men Age Fighter Face Moisturizer with Sunscreen Broad Spectrum SPF 15 Work?

-Quite moisturizing: Neutrogena Men Age Fighter Face Moisturizer with Sunscreen Broad Spectrum SPF 15 has a moisturizing rating of 5.1 out of 10.
+According to CreamScan analysis, Neutrogena Men Age Fighter Face Moisturizer with Sunscreen Broad Spectrum SPF 15 is quite moisturizing, with a moisturizing rating of 5.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.3 out of 10 and a very high humectancy of 9.9 out of 10, primarily due to the high content of Glycerin (est. ≈9.0%).